Crosline/iozsaygi.github.io/_posts/2023-07-20-dependency-management-pipeline.md

 ### Downloading the dependency with CMake
 Let's assume we will be using [SDL](https://www.libsdl.org/) library for handling window creation stuff in our project.

 Luckily SDL provides it's releases on their [GitHub releases](https://github.com/libsdl-org/SDL/releases) page.
-We will be using ``FetchContent_Declare`` and ``FetchContent_MakeAvailable`` commands to download release version of SDL and extract it on specific directory.
+We will utilize ``FetchContent_Declare`` and ``FetchContent_MakeAvailable`` commands to download release version of SDL and extract it on specific directory.

 Basic example that downloads and extracts SDL for MSVC compiler:
 ```cmake